-County employees are enrolled in the following cost sharing multiple-employer public employee retirement system: the Public Employees' Retirement System (PERS) or the Defined Contribution Retirement Program (DCRP).
-The State of New Jersey sponsors and administers the PERS which covers substantially all Division employees.
-Prudential Financial jointly administers the DCRP investments with the NJ Division of Pension and Benefits.
+County employees are enrolled in a cost sharing multiple-employer public employee retirement system: the Public Employees' Retirement System (PERS); or the Defined Contribution Retirement Program (DCRP).
+The State of New Jersey sponsors and administers the PERS which covers substantially all County employees.
+Prudential Financial jointly administers the DCRP investments with the NJ Division of Pensions and Benefits.
 As a general rule, all full-time employees are eligible to join the PERS.
-However, if an employee is ineligible to enroll in the PERS, the employee may be eligible to enroll in DCRP.
+However, if an employee is ineligible to enroll in the PERS, the employee may be eligible to enroll in the DCRP.

 Employees who are members of PERS and retire at a specified age according to the relevant tier category for that employee are entitled to a retirement benefit based upon a formula which takes "final average salary" during years of creditable service.
 Vesting occurs after 8 to 10 years of service.
-The DCRP provides eligible members with a tax-sheltered, defined contribution retirement benefit, along with life insurance and disability coverage.
+The DCRP provides eligible members with a tax- sheltered, defined contribution retirement benefit, along with life insurance and disability coverage.
 Vesting is immediate upon enrollment for members of the DCRP.

-The State of New Jersey, Department of the Treasury, Division of Pensions and Benefits, issues publicly available financial reports that include the financial statements and required supplementary information of each of the above systems, funds and trust.
+The State of New Jersey, Department of the Treasury, Division of Pensions and Benefits, issues publicly available financial reports that include the financial statements and required supplementary information of each of the above systems.
 The financial reports may be obtained by writing to the State of New Jersey, Department of Treasury, Division of Pensions and Benefits, P.O.
 Box 295, Trenton, New Jersey 08625-0295.

 The contribution policy is set by New Jersey State Statutes and, in most retirement systems, contributions are required by active members and contributing employers.
-Plan member and employer contributions may be amended by State of New Jersey regulation.
-For PERS, the contribution rate was 6.5% of base salary from October 1, 2011 thru June 30, 2012 and increased to 6.64% effective July 1, 2012.
-Subsequent increases after October 1, 2011 are being phased in over 7 years on each July 1st to bring the total pension contribution rate to 7.5% of base salary as of July 1, 2018.
-Employers are required to contribute at an actuarially determined rate.
+Plan member and employer contributions may be amended by State of New Jersey legislation.
+For PERS, the contribution rate was 6.64% of base salary effective July 1, 2012 and increased to 6.78% effective July 1, 2013.
+Subsequent increases after October 1, 2011 are being phased in over 7 years effective on each July 1st to bring the total pension contribution rate to 7.5% of base salary as of July 1, 2018.
+Employers are required to contribute at an actuarially determined rate in both funds.
 The actuarially determined employer contribution includes funding for cost-of-living adjustments and noncontributory death benefits.
-Employee contributions to DCRP are based on a percentage of 5.50% of the employees' annual compensation, as defined.
+Employee contributions are based on percentages of 5.50% for DCRP of employees' annual compensation, as defined.
 The DCRP was established July 1, 2007, under the provisions of Chapter 92, P.L.
 2007 and Chapter 103, P.L.
 2007 and expanded under the provisions of Chapter 89, P.L.
 2008.
 Employee contributions for DCRP are matched by a 3% employer contribution.

-County contributions to PERS amounted to \$3,352,445, \$3,308,549 and \$2,781,845 for 2012, 2011 and 2010, respectively.
-The total employee and employer contribution for the DCRP for the years ended December 31, 2012, 2011 and 2010 were \$16,333, \$20,081 and \$17,202, respectively.
-The County paid the Division's share of pension costs for 2012, 2011 and 2010.
+County contributions to PERS amounted to \$3,282,039, \$3,352,445 and \$3,308,549 for 2013, 2012 and 2011, respectively.
+The total employee and employer contributions for the DCRP for the County for the years ended December 31, 2013, 2012 and 2011 were \$26,296, \$16,333 and \$20,081, respectively.
+The County paid the Division's share of pension costs for 2013, 2012 and 2011.
 As PERS does not allocate these costs by individual, the amounts paid by the County for the Office are not determinable.